 Reinier joined Madrid in January 2020 and became the third young Brazilian to be signed by the club in the last two years.

 The 18-year-old has made three appearances for the Castilla this season, scoring two goals.

 This is what it means for Reinier, who is living his childhood dream at Real Madrid 🙏 pic.twitter.com/ZWbg5nrzNg

 Regarded as one of the brightest prospects in Europe at the time of his arrival, Madrid spent £15.5million to sign Diaz from Manchester City in January 2019.

-But the 20-year-old is behind the likes of Eden Hazard, Gareth Bale and Lucas Vazquez in the pecking order and has been limited to seven appearances in all competitions this season.
+But the 20-year-old is behind the likes of Eden Hazard and Lucas Vazquez in the pecking order and has been limited to nine appearances in all competitions this season.